Skip to main content

 Courses

-Students must register for a minimum of 9 credit hours during the spring-summer semester from the following courses:
+Students must register for the following courses for a minimum of 9 credit hours during the spring-summer semester:

 ANTHR 390R—Special Topics in Regional Anthropology (3 credit hours)